theonesud/embedia/docs/api reference/core/llm.md

 ## Usage with Tokenizer

-Notice that the number of tokens are `None` in the above printed log.
-This is because the `LLM` class doesnt have the optional `tokenizer` parameter in the constructor.
+Notice that the number of tokens is `None` in the above-printed log.
+This is because the `LLM` class doesn't have the optional `tokenizer` parameter in the constructor.
 If you add the `tokenizer` argument to the `LLM` constructor, it will count the length of the input and output in tokens.

 > Note that the way your tokenizer counts the number of tokens might slightly vary from how a service provider (eg: OpenAI) counts them.
 They might add a few tokens internally for the service to function properly.